 The pergola is a classic form – less enclosing than a gazebo or pavilion, but more intimate than open sky.
 Pergolas help define space, using 4 posts and an open-raftered roof to set a particular part of your yard apart for a particular purpose.
-We’ve been incorporating them in residential Chicago landscaping designs for more than two decades.
+We’ve been incorporating them in residential Chicago landscaping designs for more than three decades.

 Which means we’ve learned a few ways not to build them, too.